section-engineering-education/engineering-education/video-player-in-flutter-using-chewie-and-getx/index.md

 We'll be making use of two libraries:

 * `Chewie`, the flutter plugin for decoding, playback, and camera.
-Build amazing videos with access to the frame by frame control and camera view.
+Build amazing videos with access to the frame by frame control and camera view.Chewie is a fully customizable video player which can play/stream almost any kind of format and provides an easy to use api.

 * `GetX`, a dart library for downloading files from the internet.
-It makes it very easy to download from a URL or a file into an input stream.
+It makes it very easy to download from a URL or a file into an input stream.Getx is a wrapper around the low level android & ios media APIs.Like requestPermission , getToken etc. You can use it to play videos too or capture photos.

 We'll take advantage of the first library, `Chewie` to play videos and audio files, and the second one, `GetX`, for downloading them from Youtube's  API.